vrikodar/P4ck3t/P4ck3t.md

 `end`

-*A lot of companies usually disable CDP on internet connected Devices*
+*A lot of companies usually disable CDP on internet connected Interfaces*